waumpel/urbs/doc/admm/admm_implementation.rst

 These attributes are described as follows:

-- ``self.boundarying_lines``:  A pd.MultiIntex, that is a subset of Transmission lines that connect this cluster with other clusters,
+- ``self.shared_lines``:  A pd.MultiIntex, that is a subset of Transmission lines that connect this cluster with other clusters,
 - ``self.flows_all``: a ``pd.MultiIndex`` containing the optimized values of all the coupling variables (``Elec`` and ``Carbon`` flows) after a subproblem solution
 - ``self.flows_with_neighbor``: a dictionary of ``pd.MultiIndex``es , whose elements are subsets of ``flows_all`` that are shared with a certain neighbor
 - ``self.flow_global``:  a ``pd.MultiIndex`` containing the global values of all the coupling variables (``Elec`` and ``Carbon`` flows)